cs3216/cs3216.github.io/coursework/mobile/index.md

 2.  **Productivity** - What we previously could do only at home or in the office can now be done on the go.
-We are now able to read emails the moment it is received, edit documents or even catch up with friends over Facebook and WhatsApp during a commute.
+We are now able to read emails the moment they are received, edit documents or even catch up with friends over Facebook and WhatsApp during a commute.

 3.  **Device independent** - Want to replace your iPhone with the latest